 Careers in Public Service 2019

-Forty Mount Holyoke students talked careers in advocacy, policy, politics and more with accomplished alumnae mentors.
+Forty Mount Holyoke students talked careers in advocacy, policy, politics and more with accomplished alum mentors.

 Well before she became deputy chief of staff for policy in the Obama Administration, Mona Sutphen ’89 found herself, at the start of her career, worrying about microphone placement.